HuffPost: History

 The Huffington Post was launched on May 9, 2005, as a commentary outlet, blog, and an alternative to news aggregators such as the Drudge Report.
 It was founded by Arianna Huffington, Andrew Breitbart, Kenneth Lerer, and Jonah Peretti.
 Prior to this, Arianna Huffington hosted the website Ariannaonline.com.
 Her first foray into the Internet was the website Resignation.com, which called for the resignation of President Bill Clinton and was a rallying place for conservatives opposing Clinton.

 An early Huffington Post strategy was crafting search-engine optimized (SEO) stories and headlines based around trending keywords, such as "What Time Is the Super Bowl?"

 In August 2006, The Huffington Post raised a $5 million Series A round from SoftBank Capital and Greycroft.

 In December 2008, The Huffington Post raised $25 million from Oak Investment Partners at a $100 million valuation and Fred Harman of Oak Investment Partners joined its board of directors.
 The money was to be used for technology, infrastructure, investigative journalism, and development of local versions.

 In June 2009, Eric Hippeau, co-managing partner of Softbank Capital, became CEO of The Huffington Post.

-In January 2011, The Huffington Post received 35% of its traffic from web search engines, compared to 20% at CNN.
+In January 2011, The Huffington Post received 35% of its traffic from web search engines (SEOs), compared to 20% at CNN.
 This strategy appealed to AOL CEO Tim Armstrong, who tried to implement similar SEO-driven journalism practices at AOL at the time of its acquisition of The Huffington Post.

 In March 2011, AOL acquired The Huffington Post for US$315 million.
-As part of the deal, Huffington became president and editor-in-chief of The Huffington Post and existing AOL properties Engadget, TechCrunch, Moviefone, MapQuest, Black Voices, PopEater (now HuffPost Celebrity), AOL Music, AOL Latino (now HuffPost Voices), AutoBlog, Patch, and StyleList.
+As part of the deal, Huffington became president and editor-in-chief of The Huffington Post and existing AOL properties Engadget, TechCrunch, Moviefone, MapQuest, Black Voices, PopEater (now subpage on the HuffPost Entertainment subpage), AOL Music, AOL Latino (now HuffPost Voices), AutoBlog, Patch, and StyleList.

+In December 2011, The Huffington Post said it had 36.2 million unique visitors.